 Many infants wheeze early in life, but three of four school-aged children outgrow asthma by adulthood .
 On the other hand, the majority of chronic asthma begins in the first six years of life [2,7,8].
-(See "Approach to wheezing in infants and children" and "Wheezing illnesses other than asthma in children".)
+(See "Evaluation of wheezing in infants and children".)

 Wheezing during the first six years — Several studies examining the natural history of wheezing and asthma in the first six years of life support the concept that there are at least two groups of children who have wheeze and asthma-like symptoms at an early age [9-11].
 One group tends to have intermittent symptoms, usually in relation to viral illnesses, and to outgrow the symptoms as the children get older.
 The other group, which tends to have later-onset and more persistent symptoms, is characterized by atopy, a positive family history of asthma, and an increased risk for asthma later in life.
 Despite identification of risk factors, prospective identification of an individual's future asthma experience is not possible .
 (See "Risk factors for asthma".)

 One possible explanation for transient wheezing in infants is that infants have smaller airways, which predispose them to wheezing in the face of viral infections or other insults.
 This possibility is supported by the observation that infants who develop lower respiratory tract illnesses in the first year of life had reduced lung function prior to developing any symptoms .

 - Guilbert T, Krawiec M. Natural history of asthma.
 Pediatr Clin North Am 2003; 50:523.